StephenLegacy/PC-Charging-Management/README.md

-# Battery Monitoring Script for Stopping Charging at 100%
+# Battery Monitoring Script for Stopping Laptop  Charging at 100%

 **Created By StephenLegacy**